rage/programming-23/data/part-9/6-more-examples-with-classes.md

 ## The Grand Finale

-Even though the following exercise finishes off this part of the material, the techniques required to solve it were all covered already in the section [Objects as attributes](/part-9/2-objects-as-attributes).
-This exercise is very similar to the exercises [A box of presents](/part-9/2-objects-as-attributes#programming-exercise-a-box-of-presents) and [The shortest person in the room](/part-9/2-objects-as-attributes#programming-exercise-the-shortest-person-in-the-room).
+Even though the following exercise finishes off this part of the material, the techniques required to solve it were all covered already in the section named [objects as attributes](/part-9/2-objects-as-attributes).
+Specifically, you are not required to use the `@property` decorator or default values for parameters in this exercise.
+This exercise is very similar to the exercises [a box of presents](/part-9/2-objects-as-attributes#programming-exercise-a-box-of-presents) and [the shortest person in the room](/part-9/2-objects-as-attributes#programming-exercise-the-shortest-person-in-the-room).

 <programming-exercise name='Item, Suitcase and Cargo hold' tmcname='part09-15_item_suitcase_hold'>